-- NOTE: after all mounting and clamping bolts have been properly tightened, Check the blade angles again to make sure they have not changed. - IMPORTANT: After the first 5 hours of operation, or any blade angle (pitch) change, re-check all hub mounting bolts and blade clamping bolts torque values. - I NOTE: To lower RPM, increase the blade pitch.
+- IMPORTANT: After the first 5 hours of operation, or any blade angle (pitch) change, re-check all hub mounting bolt and blade clamping bolt torque values. - NOTE: To lower RPM, increase the blade pitch.
 To increase RPM, decrease the blade pitch.
 NEVER MASK AN ENGINE PROBLEM WITH A PITCH CHANGE.
-If you are unsure, NOTE: both pitch angles should be within 0.20 degrees of each other.
+If you are unsure, please contact the factory - NOTE: All pitch angles should be within 0.20 degrees of each other. - WARNING: Exceeding a Limitation for an extended period of time may lead to a CATASTROPHIC FAILURE, BODILY INJURY OR DEATH.

-Before operation, Verify Static RPM
+Verify Static RPM